Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 An orange hue Anaheim Hills skyline during sunset

-If you want to experience peace and quiet during your time away from the park, then stay in Anaheim Hills.
-This affluent hillside neighborhood offers the best views of the city, including an aerial view of Disneyland Park.
+Stay in Anaheim Hills if you want to experience peace and quiet during your time away from the park.
+This affluent hillside neighborhood has the San Gabriel Mountains as its backdrop.
+It offers the best views of the city, including an aerial view of Disneyland Park.

-Yorba Regional Park is another local hotspot and the perfect nature escape from the city.
-Kayak, have a picnic, or watch the sunset.
+Yorba Regional Park is a local hotspot and the perfect nature escape from the city.
+Book your stay at the Ayres Suites Yorba Linda to be across the street from the park where you can kayak, enjoy a picnic, or watch the sunset.

 Pros of Staying in Anaheim Hills: